 Q: Do you spar in class?

-A: Occasional sparring is done using protective wear however is not part of the working syllabus of Tian Kai and is therefore rare.
+A: Rarely.
+However, whenever we do practice sparring, it is done using protective wear however is not part of the working syllabus of Tian Kai.

 Q: I’m nervous about joining, will I feel out of place?